sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - Ensure those malicious activities have not been in action.
 - If suspiscious action found, try to unplug the device from the network to avoid further infection on the corporate network.
 - Update the Antivirus or Install a better Endpoint security product and do a full scan on the machine.
-- If the infection still persists, try to back up critical data (scan it and make sure they are not infected).
+- If the infection persists, try to back up critical data (scan it and make sure they are not infected).
 - Do a fresh install of the Operating System.
 Restore the non-infected data.
 - Install all latest security patches, end point security, host-based firewall, Antivirus and Antimalware products.
 - Plug the machine back to the network.